 - Bioactive lipids in the prevention, pathogenesis, and treatment of chronic diseases

-Each of these areas of focus contains at least two faculty members who will participate in the training and supervision of graduate students in a co-mentoring relationship.
+Two faculty members will participate in the training and supervision of graduate students in a co-mentoring relationship.
 There is also a translational research track for students who enroll in the Molecular Medicine and Translational Science graduate program.